krakenjs/post-robot/README.md

 but you don't like the fire-and-forget nature of `window.postMessage` (which doesn't tell you if your message got through, if there was an error, and isn't fully supported in even the latest versions of IE for window to window communication).

-With this module, you can set up a listener in one window, have it wait for a post message, and then have it reply with data, while gracefully handling any errors that crop up.
+With this module, you can set up a listener in one window, have it wait for a post message, and then have it reply with data, all while gracefully handling any errors that crop up.

 This also allows cross-domain post messages between two different windows (not just popups) in IE9+.